All-Tatar Public Center: Functions

 The main aims of the ATPC are: achieving independence for Tatarstan, establishing diplomatic relations with the Russian Federation as with foreign state, protection of the Tatar language and culture, making Tatar the only official language of Tatarstan or an official language in Russia alongside Russian.
 The ATPC is also striving to revive Islam in Tatarstan, to support Tatar diasporas and to protect the rights of ethnic Tatars all over the world.

 The main publications of the ATPC are: Taşqın (Stream), Millät (Nation) and Russian language Izvestiya TOTs (Известия ТОЦ - Proceedings of ATPC).
 The governing bodies of the organization are Qorıltay (Congress), Ğäli Mäcles (Plenum), Presidium (works permanently) and the chairman.

 Congresses: 1st (1989), 2nd (1991), 3rd & 4th (1993), 5th (1996), 6th (1999), 7th (2002).

-According to the ATPC charter, the organization pursues its goals in an exclusively democratic way.
-However, some sources state that in the 1990s some ATPC leaders had contacts with the Wahhabis in Ichkeria and with the Taliban in Afghanistan.
-There are rumors and unsubstantiated reports about some ATPC volunteers joining the ranks of the militants in the Caucasus and Central Asia.
-These allegations, however, have not yet been proven.
-The same sources also state that the ATPC includes militarized wings İdel and Altınzan.